pablodecm/paper-inferno/paper/paper.md

 # Method {#sec:method}

-In this section, a machine learning technique to learn non-linear sample summary statistics is described in detail.
+In this section, a machine learning technique to learn non-linear sample summary statistics is described
 The method seeks to minimise the expected variance of the parameters of interest obtained via a non-parametric simulation-based synthetic likelihood.
 A graphical description of the technique  is depicted on [@Fig:diagram].
-The parameters of a neural network are optimised by stochastic gradient descent within an automatic differentiation framework, where the considered loss function accounts for the details of the statistical model as well as the expected effect of nuisance parameters.
+The parameters of a neural network are optimised by SGD within an automatic differentiation framework, where the considered loss function accounts for the details of the statistical model as well as the expected effect of nuisance parameters.